crandylb/small/README.txt

 used by gcc with -L defining the path to the library, and -ls1 to link any needed modules.
 Note that only "s1" is given to the -l option, and "lib" and ".a" will be assumed automatically.

+symacc
+This directory contains an implementation of the symbol table access module, SYMACC, as outlined in pages 60-66 of thesis.
+Some changes have been made to accomodate the 32-bit implementation.
+A symbol is stored in two 32-bit words, with six characters packed into the first (even indexed) word using base 40 compression, and the VAL and TAG fields packed into the next (odd indexed) word.
+The table is addressed by a hash derived from the packed base 40 name.
+The table size, 8191, is a Mersenne prime number that provides space for 4,000 symbols in 64k bytes of memory.
+Collisions are resolved on insertion by sequential search for the next empty slot, with wraparound until the table is full.
+The result is a single namespace with a unique index for every symbol.
+The table is initialized with keywords and operators by the initsym module, where single character operators use their ASCII codes instead of a base 40 encoding.
+The n bit (bit 4) of the TAGS field (previously unused) is set to 1 for these character entries in the table.
+Use:
+    make test
+to run the initsym test, where the initable.dat file is read on channel 2, and the output initsym.out on channel 3 shows each initialized keyword and operator with its VAL (a unique number for each keyword and operator) and TAG field (packed TAGS and TYPE).

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including